Opendigitalradio/ODR-AudioEnc/README.md

     make
     sudo make install

+If you want to use the JACK input, please use

+    ./configure --enable-jack

 * See the possible scenarios below on how to use the tools
 * use mot-encoder to encode images into MOT Slideshow